This unreal website embraces the most notorious UX design trend

 To be fair, Cotton is a bit reticent about the skeuomorphic design label.
 “It’s hard to take it at face value without imposing any historical connotation regarding its trends in interface design,” she says of a movement that introduced digital page flips that mimic the way a page would flip in real life, or a camera phone making the shutter sound of an analog camera.
 But she agrees with an updated definition of the term, where skeuomorphic design illustrates something that appears realistic (the scratched steel glinting in the sun) but crucially, lets you interact with it in a realistic way as well.

 It’s a fun user experience, but it’s functional, too.
 “I find that in design, the more real something looks, the more trustworthy it feels,” she says, comparing a color photograph to an illustration.
-“And I think it was necessary to set the tone of The Last Agency as trustworthy since they’re so new.”
+“And I think it was necessary to set the tone of The Last Agency as trustworthy, since they’re so new.”

 Ironically, Cotton doesn’t think that the same principle applies to the brand’s physical assets like their business card or letterhead, both of which use a different, black-and-white version of the logo.
 “I think it only works as an application on the web,” says Cotton.
 “As soon as you replicate that web experience in the physical world, it loses half of its meaning.”